-Q: What is a certified nurse practitioner allowed to do?
+Q: What is an advanced practice registered nurse allowed to do?
+A:

-An experienced nurse may wish to become a CNP in order to build on previous nursing knowledge and skill.
-A CNP may do advanced practice within his or her area of specialty, such as emergency care or pediatric care.
+All certified registered nurse practitioners are registered nurses, but not all registered nurses are certified practitioners.
+A certified registered nurse practitioner (CRNP) may provide advanced practice services within his or her area of specialty, such as emergency care or pediatric care.
 A CRNP may provide preventive and primary care services and evaluate and promote ptient wellness.
-For example, a CNP may prescribe medications, perform diagnostic procedures, interpret laboratory and diagnostic reports and perform intensive patient histories and physical examinations.
-CNPs serve as case managers and patient advocates, and they work with other health care professionals.
-Nurse practitioners work in hospitals, physician offices, and outpatient surgical settings, and some even have their own practices.
+For example, a CRNP may prescribe medications, perform diagnostic procedures, interpret laboratory and diagnostic reports and perform intensive patient histories and physical examinations.
+CRNPs serve as case managers and patient advocates, and they work with other health care professionals.

-In collaboration with one or more physicians or podiatrists, a clinical nurse specialist (CNS) provides direct nursing care to individuals, families, and groups, and manages complex problems, and may intervene to manage and improve patient care according to standards established by the profession.
-A clinical nurse specialist is certified by the American Nurses Credentialing Center and must demonstrate an in-depth understanding of complex medical and surgical problems.
+In collaboration with one or more physicians or podiatrists, a clinical nurse specialist provides direct nursing care to individuals, families, and groups, manages complex problems, and may intervene to manage and improve patient care according to standards established by the profession.
+A clinical nurse specialist must be certified by the American Nurses Credentialing Center and must demonstrate an in-depth understanding of complex medical and surgical problems.